Pomedok/Antistasi-Ukraine/ForkChangelog.md

 - Gather Loot systemChat messages will be transmitted only to players in proximity, not everyone (as it was before)
 - Sum Similar Weapons To Unlock mission parameter (sums same weapons with different color to unlock them all to use without limit, optional, mission parameter)
 - Bunkers on AT roablocks replaced with sandbags since ordinary sandbag bunkers rendered them useless due to blocking line of sight
-- Disabled FFAA and 3CB support since they are not compatible with any of Antistasi Plus features
+- Disabled FFAA and 3CB support since they are not compatible with any of Antistasi Ukraine features
 - Airports will be guarded by vehicles and helicopters (on some cases)
 - SystemChat log messages (separate mission parameter, debug purposes)
 - Removed radius check for task completion check (basically, every rebel, not only those who in task proximity, will recieve paycheck for task completion)